 with the same tasks you did with

-If you didn’t copy the example n-tuple file in The Basics, do so now:
+If you didn’t copy the example n-tuple file, do so now:

 > cp ~seligman/root-class/experiment.root $PWD

-In a notebook, you can’t use the Scan method to look at the contents of
+Scan command to look at the contents of the tree,

-You can see that the variables stored in the TTree are
+Either way, you can see that the variables stored in the

 Create a histogram of one of the variables.
 For example:

-Using the Draw commands, make histograms of the other variables.
+Using the Draw command, make histograms of the other variables.

-I duplicate some of the descriptions from the Treeviewer discussion, in case you decided to rush into programming and skip the simple tools.
+I duplicate some of the descriptive material from the Treeviewer section, in case you decided to skip the quickie tools and get right into the programming.